Skip to Content

 There is a strong focus on applied learning.
 Teaching will continually focus on current affairs to illustrate course concepts and ideas.
 A 60-credit project in your second year examines a real-life case study.

-Massey’s Master of Management is an internationally-recognised qualification.
-The Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top two per cent of business schools globally and is AACSB accredited.
+Massey’s Master of Management is an internationally recognised qualification.
+The Massey Business School is one of the country’s leading and largest business schools and is AACSB accredited.

 The Master of Management can be completed in 1.5 years of full-time study.
 If you study part-time the qualification takes between 2.5 and five years.